activars/nagiosharder/README.md

       :sort_option  => :state_duration,
     )

-Or get the details for a single service group:
+Or get the details for a single service group, default is 'all':

     site.service_status(:group => "AWESOME")

+Or filter details for hostgroup, default is 'all':

+    site.service_status(:hostgroup => "apiservices")

 Schedule a host to have services checks run again right now: